Race and video games: Controversies

 There have been a number of controversies surrounding race and video games, including public debates about Resident Evil 5, Sid Meier's Civilization IV: Colonization, Left 4 Dead 2, BioShock Infinite, Homefront, World of Warcraft, Grand Theft Auto: Vice City, and Genshin Impact.

-Video games influence the learning of young players about race and urban culture.
+Video games may influence the learning of young players about race and urban culture.
 The portrayal of race in some video games such as the Grand Theft Auto series, Custer's Revenge, 50 Cent: Bulletproof, and Def Jam: Fight for NY has been controversial.
 The 2002 game Grand Theft Auto: Vice City was criticized as promoting racist hate crimes.
 The game takes place in 1986, in "Vice City", a fictionalized Miami.
 It involves a gang war between Haitian and Cuban refugees which involves the player's character.
 However, it is possible to play the game without excessive killing.
 The 2009 game Resident Evil 5 is set in Africa, and as such has the player kill numerous African antagonists.
 In response to criticism, promoters of Resident Evil 5 argued that to censor the portrayal of black antagonists was discrimination in itself.

 In 2008, the release of Sid Meier's Civilization IV: Colonization was controversial for giving players the ability to colonize the Americas.
 For some critics, like Ben Fritz, the game was 'offensive' since it allowed players to do "horrific things ... or whitewash some of the worst events of human history."
 Fritz wrote, "the idea that 2K and Firaxis and Sid Meier himself would make and release a game in the year 2008 that is not only about colonization, but celebrates it by having the player control the people doing the colonizing is truly mind boggling."
 Firaxis Games' president Steve Martin responded by pointing out how "the game does not endorse any particular position or strategy—players can and should make their own moral judgments."
 There was significant backlash against Fritz on online forums and blogs, with some players defending in-game colonization as simply a realistic depiction of history.
 Rebecca Mir and Trevor Owens write that the game must necessarily depict the reality of colonization, and that if there is to be criticism, it should be that the violence of the experience is sanitized for players.
 Ken White responded to Fritz's post, writing "Empire-building games always involve conflict — often violent — with other people, and the more sophisticated ones almost always depict stronger groups overcoming weaker groups.
 Many involve religious or cultural conversion of some sort.
 Many permit digital genocide, with your little nation of abstractions defeating another little nation of abstractions mercilessly....
 While the graphics, gameplay detail, and level of abstraction vary widely, they all come down to build, manage, conquer, and destroy."
 Media theorist Alexander Galloway, in his book, Gaming: Essays on Algorithmic Culture, argues about how these kinds of games are always an "ideological interpretation of history" that attempt to convert the breadth of history into a specific, preordained experience.